 PROCEDURES FOR SECURE HANDLING OF ELECTRONIC NPPI:

-The Company has a written plan for the disposal and maintenance of Non-Public Personal Information.
+The Firm/Entity has a written plan for the disposal and maintenance of Non-Public Personal Information.

 Electronic NPPI obtained through email or by downloading from a lender’s document delivery website, may be saved exclusively to the Firm/Entity’s password-protected Real Estate folder.
-No physical copies shall be printed other than for execution pursuant to the policies and procedures above.
+No physical copies shall be printed other than for execution pursuant to the policies and procedures above. (modify as applicable)

 In the event it is necessary to transmit any client NPPI to a lender or authorized party, the file shall be encrypted and sent using the Firm/Entity’s encrypted email service (name of email service).